LowTechCoder/rpi4-retroarch-guide/README.md

 sudo reboot
 ```
 ## Configure Retroarch
 Lets get the default config files for RetroArch created by running RetroArch, and then close it for now.
+Since this is the first time running RetroArch, this may be a bit slow.
 ```
 retroarch
 ```